K-OpenNet/IOVisor-eDPFM/README.md

 Instructions

+1. Upgrade the linux kernel to 5.4 (refer to http://ubuntuhandbook.org/index.php/2019/11/linux-kernel-5-4-released/)

+2. Install bcc (refer to https://github.com/iovisor/bcc/blob/master/INSTALL.md)

-1. Clone the directory
+3. Clone the directory

-2. Do not run any scripts from the installation folder, the script files are just for testing purposes
+4. Do not run any scripts from the installation folder, the script files are just for testing purposes

 - for eBPF based packet monitoring python IOVisor-eDPFM/eBPF/packet_monitor.py